guegse/foreachstream/readme.md

 * When adding the dependency to your build the plugin will automatically run for the project depending on it.
 There is no way to disable it.
 * The plugin produces verbose output and there is no way to disable that.
 * There is little to no test coverage.
 Consider this an early alpha.
 Use at your own risk.
-* Only a limited number of stream opertion *depth* is supported.
+* Only a limited stream opertion *depth* is supported.
 * Only a limited number of stream operations are supported.
 See the section "Stream operations support matrix" for details.

 ## Stream operations support matrix